 Download – 8-10 June – Derbyshire

 For the rock lovers, Download is a fantastic festival with a real family feel.
 From my experience and what others have said too, the people of Download are some of the friendliest festival-goers out there, despite their sometimes scary appearance 😉 The biggest names in rock play in the hallowed grounds of Donington every year, with 5 stages showcasing newcomers to legends.
-My only qualm with Download is that the campsite area is quite a walk from the Arena, and there isn’t as much on offer other than the music than there is at other festivals (although the Mexican wrestling that has been there the past few years has been an amazing watch!).
-However the atmosphere in the campsites is fantastic, everyone out making friends and drinking long into the early hours after the headliners (this year Avenged Sevenfold, Guns N Roses, Ozzy Osbourne) have finished!
+My only qualm with Download is there isn’t quite as much on offer other than the music than there is at other festivals (although the Mexican wrestling that has been there in the Village the past few years has been an amazing watch!).
+The atmosphere in the campsites is fantastic and more than makes up for it though; everyone hanging out making friends and drinking long into the early hours after the headliners (this year Avenged Sevenfold, Guns N Roses, Ozzy Osbourne) have finished!
 A perfect first festival to make new friends and mosh!

 WeAreFstvl – 25-27 May – Upminster